 What is an All-Mountain snowboard?

-An all mountain snowboard is a jack-of-all-trades snowboard which is suited to all kinds of terrain and riding which you can find on a mountain.
+An All Mountain snowboard is the most versatile type of snowboard.
+It is a jack-of-all-trades snowboard which is suited to all kinds of terrain and riding which you can find on a mountain.
 This might be anything from groomed trails to jumps and rails in the park, to deep powder.
 As a result All Mountain snowboard kind of tend to be not ideally suited to any one style of riding but at the same time won’t hold you back from dropping off the side of the trail on a powder, or sneaking in the odd park lap.

 What makes a good All-Mountain snowboard?

 Because you want an All Mountain snowboard to be good at everything it can’t be too suited to any one kind of riding, meaning it can’t have too many of any of the characteristics which make a board good for powder, or park or carving.
 These characteristics are shape, length, camber, stiffness:

 As you’ll be spending the majority of your time riding in your natural stance – not switch – an All Mountain snowboard should have a slight directional shape, this means that the board is shaped to ride slightly better forward than backwards.
 A directional shape means the binding mounts and the waist of the board are setback towards the tail.
 This gives you a bit more nose at the front of the board for smooth turn initiations and extra float through the powder or over bumps.